hx-natthawat/poc-thai-density-by-province-leafletjs-map/README.md

 - **View Population Density**: Hover over any province to see its name and population density
 - **Zoom In**: Click on a province to zoom in
 - **Reset View**: Use the reset button to return to the default view
+- **Toggle Background**: Use the toggle switch to show or hide countries surrounding Thailand
+- **Adjust Opacity**: Use the slider to control how much of the surrounding area is visible
 - **Legend**: Refer to the color-coded legend in the bottom right to understand the density ranges

 ## 📊 Data Sources